-The operating data of the EZA-system over a period of nearly six years (1 November 2007 - 19 April 2013), outlasting six alpine winters, were evaluated and analyzed with respect to stability, performance and durability: The course of the galvanic current of the EZA-system show that the initially high galvanic currents decreased during the first three months continuously and stabilized after about 2 years (Figure 4).
+The operating data of the EZA-system over a period of more than six years (1 November 2007 - 19 December 2013) were evaluated and analyzed with respect to stability, performance and durability: The course of the galvanic current of the EZA-system show that the initially high galvanic currents decreased during the first three months continuously and stabilized after about 2 years (Figure 4).

-Fig. 4 Galvanic Current of the EZA-System in comparison with the ambient relative humidity (RH) and temperature (T{out}).
-Data from 1 November 2007 till 19 April 2013.
+Figure 4.
+Galvanic Current of the EZA-System in comparison with the ambient relative humidity (RH) and temperature (Tout).
+Data from 1 November 2007 till 19 December 2013.

 The galvanic current decreased at dry ambient air (RH < 50%) and temperatures below freezing but increased immediately if humidity levels and/or temperature increased again to the values previously measured at the corresponding humidity and/or temperature levels.
-The application of a water vapour permeable elastic coating in August 2012 decreased the influence of the ambient humidity significantly and resulted in relatively high galvanic current at temperatures significantly below freezing.
-During the time period of observation the EZA system passed six alpine winters without measurable loss or decrease in performance.
 Furthermore, the numerous wet/dry and freeze/thaw cycles did not affect the long-term performance of the EZA-system.

-The efficiency of the corrosion protection of the GCP systems was verified by depolarization measurements according to EN 12696 [7, 8].
-The EZA system is fully functional after nearly five years of operation enduring six alpine winters.
 The galvanic zinc anode protects the steel reinforcement reliably and durable from corrosion.

-Delamination of the surface layer of the solid EZA electrolyte has been observed in areas which were soaked thoroughly with de-icing salt solution during winter time.
-However, the zinc anode mesh was not laid open due to the delamination of the surface layers.
+The efficiency of the corrosion protection of the GCP systems was verified by depolarization measurements according to EN 12696 (Schwarz et al. 2011, Schwarz et al. 2012).
+The EZA system is fully functional after seven years of operation enduring seven alpine winters.

 Drilled cores showed that in areas where the EZA was soaked with de-icing salt solution from the inside through cracks across the bridge deck, the compound between the EZA mortar and the concrete remained fully intact.
 The galvanic corrosion protection was therefore guaranteed in all areas in which the EZA anode is installed.
-The application of the elastic acrylic coating protected the EZA reliably from frost-thaw salt damages during the exceptionally long and hard winter 2012/2013.

 From the charge passed during the operation of the system and based on samples of the zinc mesh drawn from various areas, a service time of about 15 years is estimated.